Extreme depolarization for any spin: Conclusion

-In the case of isotropic depolarisation, we proved that pure or mixed state entanglement between the constituent qubits is a necessary condition for superdecoherence to occur.
-This result suggests that superdecoherence could be used as an entanglement witness for multiqubit symmetric states, or equivalently as a non-classicality witness for spin states.
-We found a relationship between the initial decoherence rate of pure states and their measure of anticoherence [Eq.~\eqref{ratet0}].
-This allowed us to identify a class of maximally entangled pure states distinct from the GHZ and Dicke states, known as anticoherent states, which exhibit the highest initial decoherence rates and lead to the states with the lowest purity at any time (starting from a pure state).
-The entanglement of these different families of states (see~\ref{tabstates}) and its evolution over time was studied numerically.
-More precisely, the entanglement survival time, that we lower- and upper-bounded using the PPT entanglement criterion and a sufficient separability criterion based on the $P$-function, was shown to scale as $1/N$ with $N$ the number of qubits, consistently with the bound \eqref{boundtES}.
-Although other families of states show the same scaling (see Table~\ref{tabentang}), we found the entanglement of anticoherent states to be more fragile to depolarisation than for GHZ, W or even Dicke states.
-A detailed analysis for a few qubits also showed that isotropic depolarisation can lead to the dynamical creation of bound entanglement across balanced bipartitions (see e.g.\ Fig.~\ref{fig:isotropic_N4}).
+In the case of isotropic depolarization, we proved that pure- or mixed-state entanglement between the constituent qubits is a necessary condition for superdecoherence to occur, in stark contrast to the closely related phenomenon of superradiance which can occur without any entanglement~\cite{Wol14}.
+Our result suggests that superdecoherence could be used as an entanglement witness for multiqubit symmetric states, or equivalently as a non-classicality witness for spin states.
+We found a relationship [Eq.~\eqref{ratet0}] between the initial decoherence rate of pure states and their measure of anticoherence (and thus their linear entanglement entropy).
+This allowed us to identify a class of maximally entangled pure states distinct from the GHZ and Dicke states, known as anticoherent states, which exhibit the highest initial decoherence rates and lead to the states with the lowest purity at any time, starting from a pure state.
+The potential of these anticoherent spin states for rotation sensing has been demonstrated in a series of works (see, e.g., \cite{Gol18, Mar20, Gol21}).
+The entanglement of the different families of states listed in Table~\ref{tabstates} and its evolution over time was studied numerically.
+More precisely, the entanglement survival time, that we lower and upper bounded using the PPT entanglement criterion and a sufficient separability criterion based on the $P$ function, was shown to scale as $1/N$ with $N$ the number of qubits, consistently with the bound \eqref{boundtES}.
+Although other families of states show the same scaling (see Table~\ref{tabentang}), we found the entanglement of anticoherent states to be more fragile to depolarization than for GHZ, W or even Dicke states.
+The $t_{\mathrm{ES}}\sim 1/N$ scaling we found is also different from that of individual, rather than collective, decoherence.
+We attribute this difference to superdecoherence that is absent for individual depolarization.
+A detailed analysis for a few qubits showed that isotropic depolarization can lead to the dynamical creation of bound entanglement across balanced bipartitions (see, e.g., Fig.~\ref{fig:isotropic_N4}).
 Then, we studied when a state enters the ball of absolutely separable states of radius \eqref{rmax}.
 The states belonging to this ball are too mixed for any unitary operation to create entanglement.
 It was found that pure states with maximum order of anticoherence enter this ball after a time roughly independent of the number of qubits, in sharp contrast to other states for which this time increases linearly with $N$.
-This again points to the extreme fragility of entanglement in anticoherent states against depolarisation.
+This again points to the extreme fragility of entanglement in anticoherent states against depolarization.